TLabAltoh/TLabWebViewMRTK/README.md

 The policy has been changed to manage libraries in the repository as submodules after commit ``` 4a7a833 ```.
 Please run ``` git submodule update --init ``` to adjust the commit of the submodule to the version recommended by the project.

 ### WebView Input System Updated
-In the sample, interaction with WebView is created based on PanExample, but interaction as uGUI is also possible.
-Please refer to the sample of ``` TLab\TLabWebView\Scene ```.
+Previously the interaction with WebView was based on the pan example, but currently the interaction example is based on uGUI.
+(2024/4/15)

 </details>